kevachat/webapp/README.md

 ## Contribution

-Project created from people for people, feel free to use it for your own needs, join the development or make your feedback!
+Project created from people and for people, feel free to use it for your own needs, join the development or make your feedback!